rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-of-list-flavors-flavors.rst

     GET /flavors

-Retrieves IDs, names, and links for all available flavors.
+This operation retrieves a list of IDs, names, and links for all available flavors.

-This operation lists information for all available flavors.

 This table shows the possible response codes for this operation: